DURHAM FOOD HUBBuilding a Food Heritage for the Future

 Locally made produce makes a massive contribution to County Durham’s economy, however there is still a barrier to market for many food producers.

-The group, spearheaded by food champion Keith Gill, will work with, and support, small independent producers from across the county.
+The Durham Food Hub was spearheaded by food champion Keith Gill, and over the past three years he has worked with, and supported, small independent producers from across the county.

 Food producers from across County Durham have been selected to supply their products to a new £15m hotel which recently opened.
 Hotel Indigo has teamed up with Durham Food Hub to serve up 34 tasty products which have all been grown or made by independent producers...